 Lunches

-🍳 Step 5: Cooking Hacks for Budget + Minimalism
+🍳 Step 5: Cooking Hacks for Budgeting and Minimalism

 Cooking from a minimalist pantry doesn't mean boring meals.
 It means lean, versatile hacks.